-I’d recommend that people named Bob should do the same with both the Bob and Robert variations of their email address.
+I’d recommend that people named Bob should use both the Bob and Robert variations of their email address.

 And Gene and Eugene, and Beth and Elizabeth….
-It shouldn’t be the client’s problem to find out which one you use, especially since it’s so easy to use both.
+Don’t make the clients figure out which one you use with an “Undeliverable” bounce-back, especially since it’s so easy to use both.

 And while we’re on the subject, don’t make me figure out if you’re Kathy with a “C” or “K.”